-This week, we review some basics of qualitative data analysis and interpretation
+This week, we review some basics of qualitative, quantitative and mixed methods

 To analyze qualitative data, we often code it.
 A code is a name or symbol used to stand for a group of similar items, idea, or phenomena that your team has noticed in your data set.
 Codes are operational, they have names, often a single term or phrase close to the concept the code describes (adapted from LeCompte & Schensul, “Analyzing and Interpreting Ethnographic Data” (1999).
 Here we differentiate between coding as a form of analysis and interpreting the results with your team (including community stakeholders and peer researchers)